pigeonburger/torrent-dl/README.md

 # Torrent-DL
-*Download Torrents via the Command-Line*
+*Download Torrents via the Command-Line.*

-This is a simple but efficient command-line Bittorrent client, which aims to be "Youtube-DL for Torrents".
+This is a simple but efficient command-line Bittorrent client, which aims to be "Youtube-DL for Torrents" (except it can download any file from a torrent, of course).

 ------